How to become a Counselor in Mississippi

 The Mississippi counseling licensure application may be downloaded off the following Mississippi Board's webpage.

-The Board will review your application and notify you once you are approved to take the National Counselor Examination administered by the National Board for Certified Counselors.
+The Board is responsible for reviewing your application and notifying you once you are approved to take the National Counselor Examination administered by the National Board for Certified Counselors.

 More information about the Mississippi counseling licensure exam can be found on the NBCC website.